Skip to main content

 }

-• now: 64-bit UNIX timestamp, possibly with a fractional (sub-second) part, formatted as a decimal integer string.
+• now is a 64-bit UNIX timestamp, possibly with a fractional (sub-second) part, formatted as a decimal integer string.

-• id: a number that uniquely identifies an alert.
+• id is a number that uniquely identifies an alert.
 It is used, for example, to acknowledge or clear an alert.

-• priority: the user-assigned priority level of the alert (0 being the lowest priority and 7 the highest priority).
+• priority is the user-assigned priority level of the alert (0 being the lowest priority and 7 the highest priority).

-• occurrences: a count of how many times the alert has occurred since it was last cleared.
+• occurrences gives a count of how many times the alert has occurred since it was last cleared.

-• first_occurence and last_occurence: specifies how many seconds ago the alert occurred for the first time and the last time, respectively, relative to now.
+• first_occurence and last_occurence specify how many seconds ago the alert occurred for the first time and the last time, respectively, relative to now.
 That is, the specified number should be subtracted from now to get the absolute UNIX timestamp of when the alert occurred first and last, respectively.

-• name: the name of the alert that occurred.
+• name is the name of the alert that occurred.

 System Alert Priorities